How To Cook A Pastured Turkey

 Preparing the Turkey for Cooking

 When it is time to cook the turkey, lift it out of the brine, rinse with cold water and dry with paper towels.
 Slide a small rubber spatula between the skin and the meat to separate them.
 Insert half of the herbed butter mixture (recipe below) under the skin and spread evenly.
 Rub the remaining butter mixture on the outside of the skin.
 If you wish, fill the body cavity with stuffing.
-Truss the bird loosely with butchers twine, season with salt and pepper, and pace in roasting pan.
+Truss the bird loosely with butchers twine, season with salt and pepper, and place in roasting pan.
 Add 1 cup stock and roast until internal temperature of the thickest part of the thigh reaches 165 degrees.
 The turkey should be loosely covered with foil for part of the cooking time to help retain moisture.
 The foil should be removed for the last 45 minutes or so of cooking so the skin can be beautifully browned and crisp by the time the turkey is done.
 Be sure to baste the turkey often with juices from the bottom of the pan.

 Herbed Butter